WHOIGit/ifcb-data-sharer/README.md

 The IFCB Data Sharer allows multiple end users to share their IFCB data to the WHOI HABON IFCB dashboard using an automated Linux script.

-Once installed and executed, the `ifcb-file-watcher` script will continuosly monitor a specified data directory on the IFCB device.
+Once installed and executed, the `ifcb-sync` command will continuosly monitor a specified data directory on the IFCB device.
 Any new files created by the IFCB will by automatically uploaded to an AWS data pipeline that will save them to habon-ifcb.whoi.edu

 ## How to install on IFCB (Linux)

 1. Contact mbrosnahan@whoi.edu to request a user account and receive access credentials
-2. Install the `ifcb-file-watcher` script on to your IFCB device:
+2. Install the `ifcb-sync` script on to your IFCB device (if Git is already installed, skip the first step):

 ```
+apt install git
-cd /home/your-user
+cd /home/ifcb
+git clone
 curl -OL https://github.com/WHOIGit/ifcb-data-sharer/raw/refs/heads/main/ifcb-file-watcher
 chmod +x ifcb-file-watcher
 ```